emberjs/rfcs/text/0779-first-class-component-templates.md

 **Two important notes:**

-1. Users *should* always and only use `const` bindings for the result of such a template, because Ember will never reevaluate if the name is re-bound later.
+1. Users *should* never reassign the result of binding a template, because Ember will never reevaluate if the name is re-bound later.
 (Even if we wanted to do that, it would be difficult at best: nothing would notify Ember that it *should* re-evaluate that value!)
-We should introduce a lint rule forbidding assignment of a `<template>` to a `let` binding to prevent that confusion.
+We should introduce a lint rule forbidding reassignment of a `<template>` to a binding to prevent that confusion.

 2. Relatedly, in normal app code, authors should not introduce component definitions `<template>`s in contexts where they will be “re-executed,” e.g. in a function body.
 It is technically possible to create components from a function, like so: